iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 I have a confession to make: I never really quite grasped how to think about expected values.
-Of course, I use it a lot (really really a lot) and I know pretty well how useful it is, but I never had a good intuition for it.
+Of course, I use it a lot (really a lot) and I know pretty well how useful it is, but I never had a good intuition for it.
 In fact, I always thought that its importance was purely operational: the average is easy to calculate, has plenty of applications